 Gene and Nubsib

-Gene and Nubsib’s relationship is the main selling point of Lovely Writer, and the series does a fabulous job at conveying the romance.
+Gene and Nubsib's relationship is the main selling point of Lovely Writer.
+The series does a fabulous job conveying the romance.
 Part of the appeal is the fantasy element, like watching fanfiction come to life.
-In the real world, a hotshot actor like Nubsib wouldn’t pay that much attention to someone as unassuming as Gene.
+In the real world, a hotshot actor like Nubsib wouldn't pay that much attention to someone as unassuming as Gene.
 But in this BL drama, we get to watch this fairytale love story, where the shy dorky writer is seduced by the perfect prince charming.

 At times, the romance almost feels a little too good to be true.
 Nubsib showed an inexplicable attraction to Gene from their first scene together.
 His expression was so filled with desire, looking like he wanted to devour Gene whole.
 Nubsib continued to be very assertive every episode, flirting constantly with increasing intensity.
 Sure, Gene is cute and definitely has his appeal, but you wonder what's so alluring about him that makes Nubsib this captivated?